joshuaeckroth/csci221-website/lecture/dev-methodologies.markdown

 ## Estimation

 The above analysis reduces all the problems down to time.
 No wonder "estimation" is famously difficult.
 There are no viable rules for how to estimate the time it will take for a person or team to complete a software project.
 This is because we can't even be sure we have an effective methodology.
-No methodology can foresee mistakes, which take time to correct; they only attempt to mitigate how impactful mistakes will be (do we have to start over from scratch? or just restart this iteration?).
+No methodology can foresee mistakes, which take time to correct; they only attempt to mitigate how impactful mistakes will be (do we have to start over from scratch? or just restart this iteration? do we have to fix a single broken test, or integrate several independent branches of broken code?).

 For what it's worth, here are two rules for estimation: